PANJUMBIE.COM

 Orchestral Recording Basics

-There are a number of different orchestral recording techniques, many dating from the earliest experimentation with stereo in the 1930s and some of more recent origin.
+There are a number of different orchestral recording techniques, many dating from the earliest experimentation with stereo in the 1930s, some of more recent origin.
 All are based on the performance characteristics of the particular microphones employed (especially their directional patterns), and the laws of acoustics and physics.
 All of these techniques have particular advantages and disadvantages.
 Some may work better than others in a particular environment and for particular applications.
-Be aware that all of these techniques involve using specific microphones at particular locations, often oriented in particular directions.
+Be aware that all of these techniques involve using specific types of microphones at particular locations, often oriented in particular directions.
 They all require that the microphones be located some distance from the musicians, in order to pick up a sound field that has been acoustically mixed.
 To some degree this is analogous to what your ears hear in the vicinity of the microphones.
-A further description of some of these techniques is on the next page.

 As I will repeat several times, setting up two nondescript microphones at random locations directly in front of the musicians is not a proper orchestral recording technique and will, in all likelihood, result in a poor recording.